 We feel passionate about the importance of having a vast, diverse classroom library that will inspire, nurture, and grow lifelong readers.
 Because we use levels only as tools to inform our instruction, we do not organize our classroom libraries by level.
 Instead, we organize by topics, genres, and authors.
 We teach children to determine if a book is a good fit without the aid of a number, letter, or dot so they will be able to find a good-fit book wherever they are, be it home, bookstore, or public library.

-We grow our libraries intentionally by reading voraciously, getting to know our readers well, and procuring books that we know will match their abilities and interests.
-We add them throughout the year, putting them in the new book tub until they find a permanent home on the shelves.
+I grow my library intentionally by reading voraciously, getting to know my readers well, and procuring books that I know will match their abilities and interests.
+I add them throughout the year, putting them in the new book tub until they find a permanent home on the shelves.

 Step 1.
 Sort the entire library into piles by series, topics, and favorite authors.
 Then, looking at the collection, sort the piles into groups that would fit into tubs.
 For example, if you have two dog books in one pile and three cat books in another, there isn’t really enough for a dog tub and a cat tub.
 Put them together to form a dog-and-cat tub.